frankzhang-spqr/Django-Weather-App/README.md

 A modern and responsive Flask web application that provides real-time weather information and forecasts.
 Built with Python Flask and the OpenWeather API.

+**Note**: Still devloping all the features below and adding new ones the plan is to be done by the end of March

 ## Features

 - 🌍 **Real-time Weather Data**: Get current weather conditions for any city worldwide